Airport battle splits Frankfurt as court date nears

 Businesses in Britain are using a similar argument to urge the UK government to re-examine the possibility of a third runway at Heathrow.

-Lufthansa, Fraport and smaller airline Condor, have organised their own pro-airport movement with the slogan “Ja zu FRA!”
+Lufthansa, Fraport and smaller airline Condor (TCG.L), have organised their own pro-airport movement with the slogan “Ja zu FRA!”

 Their aim is to highlight the economic benefits of the airport and stand up for what they describe as a “silent majority” of people who want it to thrive.